Tag Archive for: driving lessons Edinburgh

 You can feel more relaxed before a driving lesson doing breathing exercises.
 Inhale deeply and slowly through your nose, holding it for a short while, and then gently releasing it through your mouth.
 You might feel more centered by using this technique to calm your mind and lower your pulse rate.

 Additionally, mindfulness practices can be quite helpful in lowering driving lesson anxiety.
 Concentrate on the here and now.
-You can increase your confidence by substituting positive pictures for negative ones when you visualize a good driving lesson.
+You can increase your confidence by substituting positive pictures for negative ones when you visualise a good driving lesson.

 Anxiety can be further reduced by listening to soothing music.
 Select a playlist with calming music or listen to a podcast that helps you forget about your nervous thoughts.